trstruth/gestalt/README.md

 | 50000                | <img src="output/blond-50000-iters.png" alt="50000 iters" /> |
 | source image         | <img src="images/blond.jpg" alt="source image" />            |

 By varying the number of iterations, we arrive at different results.
-However, the number of iterations is only one of many parameters that emvision allows the user to specify.
+However, the number of iterations is only one of many parameters that gestalt allows the user to specify.
 For a more detailed discussion, see the usage section.

 ### Installation
-emvision is a rust project, and as such the user must first install the rust toolchain on their computer.
+gestalt is a rust project, and as such the user must first install the rust toolchain on their computer.
 Follow the instructions [here](https://www.rust-lang.org/tools/install) to get started.

 after rust is installed, clone the repo, build the project, and view usage instructions
 ```
-$ git clone git@github.com:trstruth/emvision.git
+$ git clone git@github.com:trstruth/gestalt.git
-$ cd emvision
+$ cd gestalt
 $ cargo build --release
-$ ./target/release/emvision --help
+$ ./target/release/gestalt --help
-emvision 0.1.0
+gestalt 0.1.0
 trstruth
 Generates an emoji vision image

 USAGE:
-    emvision [OPTIONS] <target_path>
+    gestalt [OPTIONS] <target_path>

 FLAGS:
     -h, --help       Prints help information